totalgood/dsdh/resources/glossary.md

 # Glossary

-SaMD (Software as a Medical Device):  The FDA has proposed to regulate AI and ML technology as a medical device HIPPA (The Health Insurance Portability and Accountability Act): In 2003 US Congress passed HIPPA which regulates insurance companies
+SaMD (Software as a Medical Device):  The FDA has proposed to regulate AI and ML technology used in medicine as a medical device.
+HIPPA (The Health Insurance Portability and Accountability Act): In 2003 US Congress passed HIPPA which regulates insurance companies
 PII (Personally Identifiable Information): Information like birtdates, names, and social security numbers which can be used alone or in combination with other pieces of information to identify an individual.
+An age over 80 in hospital records is considered PII all by itself.
 Standards for Privacy of Individually Identifiable Health Information HHS (Health and Human Services): Publishes guidelines and standards regulating the electronic exchange of health information.
 Scoping Review: Paper study, literature review, metadata analysis